-TABUK CITY, Kalinga – Governor-elect James Edubba assured his provincemates of the enhanced delivery of basic services and the improved implementation of infrastructure projects to contribute in the overall efforts to sustain the province’s growth and development.
+TABUK CITY, Kalinga – Governor-elect James Edduba assured his provincemates of the enhanced delivery of basic services and the improved implementation of infrastructure projects to contribute in the overall efforts to sustain the province’s growth and development.

-Edubba, who was recently proclaimed by the provincial board of canvassers after beating incumbent Gov. Ferdinand Tubban for the province’s gubernatorial post, was able to avenge his loss in the May 2019 polls where he lost by only 10 votes.
+Edduba, who was recently proclaimed by the provincial board of canvassers after beating incumbent Gov. Ferdinand Tubban for the province’s gubernatorial post, was able to avenge his loss in the May 2019 polls where he lost by only 10 votes.

 “I feel vindicated this time.
-The real voice of the people really came out this time, that is why I will make sure that I will be able to reciprocate their trust with sincere and dedicated service to them during my term,” Edubba stressed.
+The real voice of the people really came out this time, that is why I will make sure that I will be able to reciprocate their trust with sincere and dedicated service to them during my term,” Edduba stressed.

 The governor-elect pointed out that the delivery of quality health services will be one of his major priorities so that the present practice in the Kalinga Provincial Hospital requiring patients to buy their medicines in the various pharmacies will be scrapped.